ardanlabs/gotraining/README.md

 Coming from the thriving metropolis of Wichita, Kansas Jacob is the president of the [devICT](https://devict.org) community whose mission is to "Educate, Empower, and Connect software developers in the Wichita area".
 He also works closely with [Women Who Code Wichita](https://www.meetup.com/WWCWichita/), [Open Wichita](http://openwichita.com/), [MakeICT](http://makeict.org/), and [Kansas Linux Fest](http://kansaslinuxfest.org/).

-When he isn't working or organizing Jacob is traveling the country with his wife Anna and their three kids Kell, Carter, and Rory.
-Comfortably packed into the Winnebago they call home the Walker family travels from city to city seeking adventure.
+When he isn't working or organizing, Jacob is with his wife Anna and their three kids Kell, Carter, and Rory.

 _**Writing**_
 [Jacob Walker's blog](http://www.jacob-walker.com/)